Extract from ‘Unambal’ by Dr. Andreas Lommel

 Besides the spirit child each person also has a series of others souls or shadows.
 After death one of the shadows goes to an Underworld, in which life proceeds as it does on Earth.
 A connection is possible between a living person on the Earth and the shadows in the Underworld.
 Contact with the shadows of the Underworld is the function on the Medicine Man, who is a central figure of importance in the lives of the Aborigines.

 The Medicine Man

 Medicine men are at the centre of the community and life among the aborigines comes to an end if he dies or he loses his skills.
 He is the collective soul of the hunting group, and his job is to make good all that is not as it should be.
 From a biological viewpoint the Aborigine's whole life is considerably more strongly influenced by the "psyche" than it appears to be in Western Man's case.
 He is their link with primeval times and the Creation, and without him a complete degeneration of their order and life occurs.
 Life in the present is only possible through constant contact with primeval times.
 The mediator between the present and primeval times is the Medicine Man, as he not only lives in the present, but in him the creative forces that were in operation in primeval times are still alive today.

 Through dreams the Medicine Man can establish contact with primeval forces.
 In a state of trance he separates his shadow from his body, and sends it to distant lands or the Underworld.
-Before the wet season starts the Medicine Man goes to the rock painting of the Wandjina to re-established contact.
+Before the wet season starts the Medicine Man goes to the rock painting of the Wandjina to re-establish contact.
 He is also the only one who can associate safely with the rock spirits that eat the corpses and carry off people's souls.
 Finally it is the Medicine Man who can send his soul to the underworld, thus maintaining the link between the living and the ancestors.